Introduction: Wireless Doorbell - (Raspberry PI & Amazon Dash)

-Amazon Dash Button - Amazon offers WIFI buttons in USA which can be set up to skip the Amazon functionality, and make it work as a wireless button or a switch.
+Amazon Dash Button - Amazon offers WIFI buttons in the USA which can be set up to skip the Amazon functionality and make it work as a wireless button or a switch.

-AutoRemote - Tasker plugin which allows communitcation between mobile and raspberry
+AutoRemote - Tasker plugin which allows communication between mobile and raspberry

-Raspberry Pi - micro computer which will scan network for WIFI button presses - has to be connected to the network (via WIFI or LAN)
+Raspberry Pi - a microcomputer which will scan the network for WIFI button presses - has to be connected to the network (via WIFI or LAN)